HarishNarava/FastAPI-test/Readme.md

 - Sort by age descending: `/sort?sort_by=age&order=desc`
 - Sort by BMI ascending: `/sort?sort_by=bmi&order=asc`

-the patient data is stored in patients.json for now
+the sample patient data is stored in patients.json for now